• Recipes

 • Optional 1 small piece of ginger (1 inch)

-• Optional 1 slice of spring onion
+• Optional 1 slice of green onion

 • 1 inch piece of daikon or regular radish